-- Sitting in a chair up to one hour
+- Sitting in a chair up to 1 hour.

-- Working at a desk for less than one hour, but only if there is no stress and if help is available if needed (either on site or by phone)
+- Working at a desk for less than 1 hour, but only if there is no stress and if help is available if needed (either on site or by phone).

 Activities that are not permitted:

-- Activity that lasts more than one hour
+- Activity that lasts more than 1 hour.

 Do I have to lie on my side during bed rest?

 Many women are advised to lie on their side during bed rest, usually on whichever side is most comfortable.
 Your healthcare provider will determine what positions would be best for you.

 Depending on the type of bed rest prescribed, your healthcare provider may tell you to have someone else drive you to the office.
 While you may be permitted to walk from the front entrance to the office, you should avoid long walks and standing for long periods of time.